-With its 2017 debut, Silver Muse swiftly became Silversea's flagship cruise vessel.
-That's because it's the biggest and newest in the cruise line's fleet.
-It's luxury, yes, but it's what those in the company describe as "European luxury," which whispers rather than screams.
-The ship employs a monochromatic color palette, with lots of brown, tan, beige and cream.
+With its 2017 debut, Silver Muse became Silversea's flagship cruise vessel; with 596 passengers, it's the biggest in the fleet and provides a blueprint for how the Italian luxury cruise line plans to evolve.
+With a monochromatic yet elegant color palette in brown, tan, beige and cream, Silver Muse personifies a "European luxury," which whispers rather than screams.
 And you'll see the same materials -- rich fabrics and gleaming marble -- used in your suite as you'll find in many of the lounges and restaurants.
 It's beautiful in its simplicity.

 Suites onboard are a highlight, with even the smallest measuring almost 400 square feet, counting the veranda.
 All suites have lots of things the modern traveler loves: plenty of storage, gorgeous walk-in closets, more outlets than you need and high-end touches like ultra-high thread count sheets and towels.
 Cabins are personal, quiet and comfortable.

 The pool area, too, is a big win.
 We love the long, wide pool, with space to lounge.
-Throw in some really excellent casual fare -- pizza and burgers -- and it's idyllic for a sea day.
-In fact, Silver Muse has lots of open outdoor space; the back of decks 7, 8 and 9 all feature casual outdoor seating.
+Throw in some really excellent casual fare – pizza, salads and burgers -- and it's idyllic for a sea day.
+In fact, Silver Muse has lots of open outdoor space; the back of Decks 7, 8 and 9 all feature casual outdoor seating.

 Silver Muse Dress Code